Our reviewers evaluate career opinion pieces independently. Learn how we stay transparent, our methodology, and tell us about anything we missed.

 However, grant writing is complex because every funder has an idea of what makes a great business or nonprofit project.
 It’s that grey area that can make the grant proposal writing process difficult, even for experienced grant writers.

-There isn’t a one-glove-fits-all template.
+There isn’t a one-size-fits-all template.
 This means that if you don’t read carefully what the particular funder is looking for, your failures will overpower positive outcomes in a second.

 Think of it like playing baseball.
 Although the general baseball rules are the same, no matter which team you play, you still have to prepare for every team separately if you’re hoping to win.